 Contracts are an integral part of doing business.
 Whether you are purchasing goods or services, leasing commercial property, hiring employees, or working with independent contractors, a contract is critical to ensure your legal and financial rights are protected.
-Well-drafted contracts can also minimize risk and help to ensure your operations run smoothly.
-Unfortunately, if a party with whom you’ve contracted with fails to meet their end of the bargain, your business could be harmed as a result.
+Well-drafted contracts can also minimize risk and help ensure your operations run smoothly.
+Unfortunately, if a party with whom you’ve contracted fails to meet their end of the bargain, your business could be harmed as a result.

-A contract is an agreement entered into between two parties that creates a legal obligation.
+A contract is an agreement between two parties that creates a legal obligation.
 It sets forth specific terms and conditions that must be met.
-However, a party might fail to fulfill their obligations under the provisions of the contract.
-When this happens, the occurrence is called a “breach of contract.”
+However, a party might breach the contract by failing to fulfill their obligations under its provisions.
+A breach of contract can arise under many different circumstances.
+A contract may be breached based on a party’s failure to:

 A breach of contract can be “minor” or “material.”
 When a breach is minor, the contractual obligations are ultimately performed, but a minor condition is not met.
 In contrast, a material breach undermines the entire purpose of the contract.
 These types of breaches occur when a party fails to substantially perform, or the result is significantly different than what had been specified in the contract.
 In such cases, the non-breaching party is typically excused from performing their part of the bargain.